citp/privacy-policy-historical/d/di/dig/digiday.com.md

 We will never use or share the information provided to us online in ways unrelated to the ones described above.

-Some information, such as IP and your email address, may be shared with the following third parties who help us run our website and email programs.
+Some information, such as your IP, address, email address and other data you share with us may be shared with the following third parties who help us run our website and email programs.
 They will only use this information to serve our needs and are prohibited from using it in any other instance.
 They are: Bounce Exchange (behavioral marketing and email acquisition), Google (ad serving and website tracking), Campaign Monitor (email), Gravity Forms (email acquisition), Tito (event registration), Open Water (awards programs).

 **Consequences of failure to provide consent**